Webburn Gap West

 The Old Man of Webburn

-The photos are of the same most impressive cliff which is set on the west side.
-From a certain vantage point beside the river, a part of the cliff presents a face Paul dubbed 'The Old Man of Webburn'.
-The east side cliff is covered in vegetation and is very dark and brooding.
+The photos here are of the same most dramatic cliff which is set on the west side and is perhaps the more striking of the two.
+Not only is it a more exposed mass of rock but unlike its neighbour it literally abuts to the river's right bank and dominates above as a vertical crag of dark-coloured rock.
+From a certain vantage point beside the river, part of the cliff presents a face that Paul dubbed as 'The Old Man of Webburn'.
+The east side cliff, found at Webburn Gap East, is covered in vegetation and situated on private land that is managed by Fountains Forestry from whom a permit is required to visit.